abberdeen/circuitid-csharp/docs/MessageCampaignsApi.md

 ## CreateMessageCampaign

-> GetMessageCampaign200Response CreateMessageCampaign (Messagecampaigns messagecampaigns)
+> GetMessageCampaign200Response CreateMessageCampaign (MessagecampaignsCreateOrPatch messagecampaignsCreateOrPatch)

 Create a new object